Queens Road tram stop: Transport connections

 A double tram departing the outbound platform heading for Bury.

 Bus

 Queens Road tram stop is served closest by bus route 151 (Ashton-under-Lyne–Higher Crumpsall) on Queens Road, and 156 (Manchester–Middleton) on Smedley Road.

 Train

-This tram stop is not connected to or near to any railway stations, but the nearest is Manchester Victoria, approximately 1.5 miles away walking.
+This tram stop is not connected to or near to any railway stations, but the nearest is Manchester Victoria, approximately 1.5 mi away walking.